Gai Lan

 Understanding the key chemical compounds helps explain why gai lan pairs well with certain ingredients.

-Responsible for gai lan's vibrant green color; provides earthy, vegetal flavor notes and antioxidant properties
+The primary compound responsible for gai lan's vibrant green color; provides antioxidant and potential anti-inflammatory effects

 Quick Tips